pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

     }
 }
 ```

-he caller of `foo!` probably imagines that `baz!` will be expanded within `b`, and so prepends the call with `super`.
+* The caller of `foo!` probably imagines that `baz!` will be expanded within `b`, and so prepends the call with `super`.
 However, if `foo!` naively calls `parse_expand` with this input then `super::baz!` will fail to resolve because macro paths are resolved relative to the location of the call.
 Handling this would require `parse_expand` to track the path offset of its expansion, which is doable but adds complexity.

 * Can't handle macros that are defined in the input, such as:

 ```rust
 foo! {
     macro bar!(...);
     bar!(hello, world!);
 }
 ```

-Handling this would require adding more machinery to `proc_macro`, something along the lines of `add_definition(scope, path, tokens)`.
+* Handling this would require adding more machinery to `proc_macro`, something along the lines of `add_definition(scope, path, tokens)`.
 Is this necessary for a minimum viable proposal?

 # Rationale and alternatives
 [alternatives]: #alternatives